timescale/docs.timescale.com-content/getting-started/scaling-out.md

   `add_data_node` expects to be able to create a database on the remote data node and create TimescaleDB extension in it.

+* Ensure that the local user has `USAGE` privilege on the `timescaledb_fdw` foreign data wrapper on the access node.

 ```sql
 SELECT add_data_node('node1', host => 'dn1.example.com',
   password=>'<remote_password>', bootstrap_user=>'<superuser>',